Skip to main content

 A practical social media guide for real estate agents.
 Which platforms matter, what content to post, and how to generate leads without being salesy.

-Dani Pralea13 min read
+Dani Pralea11 min read

-You're not selling a house on Instagram.
-You're selling yourself as the person who knows the market, understands the process, and will look out for their interests.
+The National Association of Realtors reports that 97% of homebuyers use the internet during their search.
+So you are not selling a house on Instagram.
+You are selling yourself as the person who knows the market, understands the process, and will look out for their interests.
 The house comes later.

 The Trust Ladder Framework